Tamsanqa743/Hand-writen-digits-identifier-ml-model/README.md

 ## The Classier_{Suffix} files contain Artificial Neural networks of different architectures.
-## The ANNs can classifiy handwritten digits after being trained.The user can supply a path to the image they need to classify
-## There are four programs in total
+The ANNs can classifiy handwritten digits after being trained.The user can supply a path to the image they need to classify.
+There are four programs in total

 ## How to run programs

 1. Build virtual environment by typing `make` in terminal

-2.The MNIST dataset needs to be in the "data" folder
+2. The MNIST dataset needs to be in the "data" folder

-3. Running Each program:
+## Running Each program:

 ### program Classifier_1.py
  - type `make run1` to run (and train) the program